Last Monday, July 25th, I gave a presentation at OSCON about the integration between Hadoop and the Enterprise Data Warehouse (EDW).

 - Data Lifecycle Management

 Let’s start with the System-level Design.
-Conversations we had with a large number of customers and vendors indicate that the most common use case of integration between Hadoop and Data Warehouse looks like something this.
+Conversations we had with a number of customers and vendors indicate that the most common use case of integration between Hadoop and Data Warehouse looks like something this.

 Let’s see an example.
-Next figure depicts how our colleagues in Marketing may want to use data from either internal or external sources to analyze the performance of a particular product in the market.
+Next figure depicts how our colleagues in Marketing may want to use data from either internal or external sources to analyze the performance of a particular product in the marketplace.

-I’d need to pull data in from:
+To make it work, I’d need to pull data in from:

 - Engineering, i.e. product tech sheets, test results, manufacturing reports, etc.